MassBank/MassBank-web/README.md

 ## Virtual Machine Installation
 The requirement is the "vagrant" system and Virtualbox.
 I used the latest vagrant (1.9.5) with Virtualbox 5.1 on Ubuntu 16.04.
 Please follow the instructions on [https://www.vagrantup.com/docs/installation/](https://www.vagrantup.com/docs/installation/) and [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads).
+Note: 16.04 default vagrant(1.8.1) refuses to work correctly with 16.04 client boxes.

 Check out the MassBank-web project(or fork on github first and clone from your own repository), which contains 1) The virtual machine initialization files